Matthias-Mosthof/My-own-Chess-game-with-Oop/readme.md

 ## Progress

-05.11.22: Crerating the Chess Board using Grid-Areas.
+04.11.22: Crerating the Chess Board using Grid-Areas.
 These are 64 areas as the Chess Board consists of 8 x 8 fields.
+05.11.22: Placing the White and Black Pieces in the starting Position.

 ## Goal